 Different Types Of Marriages In Indian States

-What is fascinating is India has 28 states and 9 union territories and the marriage ceremony differs in every single state.
-If we try to get into the nitty gritties of marriage rituals and the different types of marriages in India state across the peninsula in 37 places, then we would end up writing nothing short of a thesis here.
+What is fascinating is that India has 28 states and 9 union territories and the marriage ceremony differs in every single state.
+If we try to get into the nitty-gritty of marriage rituals and the different types of marriages in India state across the peninsula in 37 places, then we would end up writing nothing short of a thesis here.

 How Many Types Of Marriages Are There In India?

 But not all rituals are followed in every Hindu wedding.
-Like different communities in Kerala and Tamil Nadu do not have the system of lighting a fire and their weddings usually start off early in the morning and the ceremonies wrap up by noon.
-In Bengal some ceremonies like gaye holud (turmeric ceremony is done in the morning) but the main wedding ceremony happens in the evening according to the auspicious time shown in the Almanac.
+For example, different communities in Kerala and Tamil Nadu do not have the system of lighting a fire and their weddings usually start off early in the morning and the ceremonies wrap up by noon.
+In Bengal, some ceremonies like gaye holud (turmeric ceremony is done in the morning) but the main wedding ceremony takes place later in the evening.

-Among the types of marriages in India it is a Christian marriage that is a happy amalgam of Indian and Western cultures.
-The tradition of the feast, the toast and the bouquet are all followed sprinkled with indigenous traditions.
+Among the types of marriages in India, it is a Christian marriage that is a happy amalgam of Indian and Western cultures.
+The tradition of the feast, the toast and the bouquet are all followed sprinkled with some lovely traditions.

 Related Reading: How To Write Wedding Vows (And What You Should Never Write)

 Buddhists and Jain can either register their marriage through the Hindu Marriage Act 1955 or through the Special Marriage Act 1954.
 These are two types of marriage acts that can be used by people of different religions before they start a new life with their prospective life partners.

-Inter-caste and inter-faith marriages are a reality of India.
+Inter-caste and inter-faith marriages also take place in India, more than you know.
 Many people who want to avoid the religious rituals in such a case opt for a simple court marriage under the Special Marriage Act 1954.
-The registrar is given a 30 day notice with residential and birth details of the bride and groom.
-Then on the day fixed they have to be present at the registrar’s office with three witnesses to sign on the legal documents and read the vows.
+The registrar is given a 30-day notice with the residential and birth details of the bride and groom.

 Related Reading: Court Marriage or Arya Samaj Marriage?
 Here’s What You Should Know